davidbenque/CFS-m-/README.md

 [See full dataset](figures/Correlation-Reports)

 One recent study involved a top-tier market sample of 52 products on which we were running our established series of analysis methods.
 The sample pool was a median cross section of "shopping basket"[^12] items, so nothing prepared us for the remarkable results that our models delivered.

-Whereas we routinely witnessed correlation coefficients up to a maximum of 0.54, a specific sample of 3 products yielded a score of 0.95, meaning the pool of their components almost covered the entire flavour spectrum.
+We were using a Correlation Coefficient variable between 0.0 and 1.0 as a proxy for mapping multi-dimensional flavor space, with 1.0 as the hypoethical perfect match with the full flavor spectrum.
+We routinely witnessed correlation coefficients up to a maximum of 0.54, however a specific sample of 3 products yielded a score of 0.95, meaning the pool of their components almost covered the entire flavour space.

 We isolated the 3 products (Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™) and were able to reproduce coefficients between 0.94 and 0.96 in subsequent experiments.
 Checking the spectrum footprint against our existing databases revealed that the missing 0.06 to 0.04 could be closed significantly with the addition of a fourth source: Monosodium Glutamate (MSG)[^13].
 The resulting pool (further referred to as CFS(m)) was ranked at up to 0.984 correlation coefficient by our model (fig. 3).
 Given the 0.15 error margin generally accepted by the flavour industry this is equivalent to a confident match with the full flavour spectrum.

 <img src="figures/CC-CFS-MSG.jpg"/>

 **Fig. 3 The CFS(m) Correlation**
 **3.a.** Initial Correlation result of the CFS sample: Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™ against the flavour spectrum **3.b.** Footprint Record for Monosodium Glutamate (MSG). **3.c.** Combined CFS(m) Correlation showing a coefficient of 0.992

 On the basis of this exceptional and unexpected match and computational proof, we designed an initial wet-lab study to test the hypothesis chemically, the results of which are detailed here.
 Our aim was primarily to test the viability of CFS(m) in reproducing a range of flavors from our convenience foods database and, should this be successful, to establish protocols for the systematisation of CFS(m) synthesis for further experimentation, reproducibility and characterization.